Cyber Security Body of Knowledge (CyBOK) Training Course

 Network Security and Secure Communication

-21 HoursImplementing a secure networked application can be challenging, even for developers who have previously used various cryptographic components like encryption and digital signatures.
-To help participants grasp the role and usage of these cryptographic tools, a solid foundation is laid on the primary requirements of secure communication—secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-The course also highlights typical issues that can compromise these requirements and offers practical solutions.
+21 HoursBuilding secure networked applications can be challenging, even for developers who have previously worked with various cryptographic components (such as encryption and digital signatures).
+To help participants grasp the role and application of these cryptographic primitives, the course begins by establishing a strong foundation on the core requirements of secure communication: secure authentication, integrity, confidentiality, remote identity verification, and anonymity.
+It also addresses common threats that compromise these requirements and presents practical, real-world solutions.

-Cryptography plays a crucial role in network security, and the most important cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement are thoroughly discussed.
-Rather than delving into complex mathematical theories, these elements are presented from a developer's perspective, with examples of typical use cases and practical considerations related to cryptography, such as public key infrastructures.
-Security protocols across various secure communication areas are introduced, with an in-depth focus on widely-used protocol families like IPSEC and SSL/TLS.
+As cryptography is a cornerstone of network security, the course examines essential algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
+Rather than focusing on complex mathematical theory, these topics are explored from a developer's perspective, highlighting typical use cases and practical considerations, such as public key infrastructures.
+The course also introduces security protocols across various domains of secure communication, with a detailed analysis of widely adopted protocol families like IPSEC and SSL/TLS.

-Common cryptographic vulnerabilities are examined, including those related to specific algorithms and protocols like BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and similar issues, as well as the RSA timing attack.
-Each vulnerability is described in terms of practical implications and potential consequences, avoiding deep mathematical details.
+Common cryptographic vulnerabilities are discussed, covering both specific algorithms and protocols.
+Examples include BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each vulnerability, the course outlines practical implications and potential consequences, again avoiding deep mathematical derivations.

-Since XML technology is fundamental for data exchange in networked applications, the course covers the security aspects of XML.
-This includes the use of XML within web services and SOAP messages, along with protection measures such as XML signatures and XML encryption.
-The course also addresses weaknesses in these protection measures and XML-specific security issues like XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+Finally, given that XML technology is central to data exchange in networked applications, the course covers XML security.
+This includes the use of XML in web services and SOAP messages, alongside protection mechanisms like XML Signature and XML Encryption.
+It also addresses weaknesses in these protections and XML-specific security issues, such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will